Wednesday, December 08, 2010

 We have about made up our minds that we have left no friends in Hastings; we have written from five to eight letters each, and have received no answers.
 A few lines from home would do us much good, especially from our friends, if we have any.
 If money is scarce out that way and our friends are out of postage stamps and envelopes, let them draw on us and they can be accommodated.

-“James” was reported absent sick in the hospital, possibly in Philadelphia in mid-July, and from August of 1862 through October of 1863, although Andrew Kilpatrick, also of Company E, reported that “Alembert” was present for duty with the regiment in late May of 1863.
-Probably while he was in one of the Philadelphia hospitals, he married Mary K. (Miller), of Philadelphia, Pennsylvania.
-(In April of 1865 he listed his residence as Philadelphia.)
+“James” was reported absent sick in the hospital, possibly in Philadelphia in mid-July, and from August of 1862 through February of 1863; Andrew Kilpatrick, also of Company E, reported that “Alembert” was present for duty with the regiment in late May of 1863.
+He was absent sick from July 6 and possibly through October of 1863.
+He suffred from chronic diarrhea.

-In any case, James had returned by the time he reenlisted on December 23, 1863, at Brandy Station, Virginia, crediting Gaines, Kent County, was presumably absent on veteran’s furlough, possibly in Barry County, in January of 1864 and probably returned to the Regiment on or about the first of February.
+James had returned by the time he reenlisted on December 23, 1863, at Brandy Station, Virginia, crediting Gaines, Kent County, and was absent on veteran’s furlough, possibly in Barry County, in January of 1864 and probably returned to the regiment on or about the first of February.

 James was shot in the left hip on May 6, 1864, at the Wilderness, Virginia, and admitted as “James A.” on June 6 to Patterson Park general hospital in Baltimore, Maryland.
-He was still absent wounded when he was transferred to Company E, Fifth Michigan infantry in June of 1864, and he remained absent sick through March of 1865.
+He was still absent wounded when he was transferred to Company E, 5th Michigan Infantry in June of 1864, and he remained absent sick through March of 1865.

 James was reportedly buried on April 19, presumably in Washington, although it was also reported that his personal effects were taken by one William D. Miller of Philadelphia (possibly a brother- or father-in-law), and his body was sent “home” for burial, perhaps to Philadelphia.